-How do I prove medical misdiagnosis?
+How do I prove I was misdiagnosed?

 To prove that medical misdiagnosis has occurred, you’ll need a medico-legal expert to undertake a thorough assessment and conclude that the medical professional was negligent in his or her duty of care.
-Medical misdiagnosis claims are complex, and you’ll need to engage the services of a specialist medical misdiagnosis solicitor to build the case on your behalf.
+Medical misdiagnosis claims are complex, and you’ll need to engage the services of a specialist medical misdiagnosis lawyer to build the case on your behalf.
 Many law firms will provide a free assessment of your situation and advise you on the chances of successfully proving medical misdiagnosis before you proceed.

 What are some examples of misdiagnosis?

 Medical misdiagnosis cases involving a serious condition like cancer where early treatment is important can have a devastating impact on a patient.
-They can result in worse outcomes, longer treatment times and a significant psychological and financial burden.
+It can result in worse outcomes, longer treatment times and a significant psychological and financial burden.
 In particular, misdiagnosis or delayed diagnosis of the following cancers can have serious implications for the patient:

 - Breast cancer